Hollywood Walk of Fame: Influence

-The success of the Hollywood Walk of Fame has inspired walks throughout the world.
-Other walks that either cite Hollywood's as their inspiration or claim to be their country's equivalent to Hollywood's include those in Almeria; Berlin; Cambridge, MA; Hong Kong; Las Vegas, NV; Łódź; London; Mexico City; Mumbai; Sydney; Tampere; Wembley; and many more.
-Los Angeles also has several other walks inspired by Hollywood's, and elsewhere in California, the creators of San Francisco's Rainbow Honor Walk and Walk of Game have both cited the Hollywood Walk of Fame as their inspiration.
+The Hollywood Walk of Fame has inspired walks throughout the world.
+Other walks that either cite Hollywood's as their inspiration or claim to be their country's equivalent to Hollywood's include those in Almeria; Berlin; Cambridge, Massachusetts; Hong Kong; Las Vegas, Nevada; Łódź; London; Mexico City; Mumbai; Quezon City; Sydney; Wembley; and many more.
+Los Angeles alone has several walks inspired by Hollywood's and elsewhere in California, the creators of San Francisco's Rainbow Honor Walk and Walk of Game have both cited the Hollywood Walk of Fame as their inspiration.